andrevft/gamaaAcademy_validador-cpf/README.md

-# Validador de CPF :computer:
+# CPF Validator :computer:

-Projeto para validar o CPF digitado num página web
+Project for a validator of CPF typed on a web page.

 ## Motivation

-Desafio lançado no programa Hiring Coders na Gama Academy que consiste construção de uma página web onde o usuário informa o número de um CPF e o sistema faz a validação se o mesmo é válido.
+Challenge launched in the Hiring Coders project at Gama Academy which consists of building a web page where the user informs the number of a CPF and the system validates if it is valid or not.

 ## Prerequisites for the project